 At this point, you are likely asking yourself several questions:

 - Do we continue pricing each product or service on the same basis that we have used historically?

 - If different products or services face varying inflationary pressures, should we be applying a uniform price increase rate across the entire portfolio?

 - Have we applied any specific strategic rationale to the way that each product or service in the portfolio has been priced?
-In other words, are we pricing specific products or services on the basis of information at our disposal such as Channel influences, Geographic influences, Consumer buying behaviour and Competitive influences.
+In other words, are we pricing specific products or services on the basis of information at our disposal such as Channel influences, Geographic influences, Consumer buying behavior, and Competitive influences?

-The data driven approach starts off by using data provided by the client.
-For instance, in the case of pricing across a portfolio of SKUs, we can take sales data across a variety of channels at SKU level and map it against pricing data as well as competitor and geographical data to offer guidance on where and when price is a key determinant of sales movement.
+The data-driven approach starts off by using data provided by the client.
+For instance, in the case of pricing across a portfolio of SKUs, we can take sales data across a variety of channels at SKU level and map it against pricing data as well as competitor and geographical data to offer guidance on where and when the price is a key determinant of sales movement.

 - Where are customers most aware of your pricing and where are they not?
 This could reduce perceptions of unfair pricing whilst providing you with opportunities to avoid unnecessarily low pricing.

 - Are you working across more than one brand in your portfolio?
 This means that products and services need to reflect the appropriate brand positioning.
 It also provides an opportunity to manage competitor threats by using your brand and product portfolio strategically to compete on the basis that suits you best.

 - Where specifically is competition most intense?
 Is it price-based or does it take other forms?
 Respond appropriately.

 - Are you dealing with one customer segment or multiple customer segments?
 Be most aware of whether the price is critical to each specific segment and respond appropriately.